 The objective of such consumer councils are to promote as well as protect the rights of consumers like:

-One of the major change that was brought in by the new Consumer Protection Act, 2019 entitles the Central Government to institute a Central Consumer Protection Council which shall consist of the Minister in charge of the Consumer Affairs in the Central Government as the Chairman and such number of other non- official and official members to represent consumer interests as may be stipulated.
+One of the major changes that was brought in by the new Consumer Protection Act, 2019 entitles the Central Government to institute a Central Consumer Protection Council, which shall consist of the Minister in charge of the Consumer Affairs in the Central Government as the Chairman and such number of other non- official and official members to represent consumer interests as may be stipulated.

-The term of the Council is 3 years.
+The term of the Council is three years.
 In addition to this, the Central Government to supervise the execution of the suggestions of the Central Council.

 Besides this, the Central Government can also set up a standing working group from amongst the 150 participating members of the Central Council under the Chairmanship of the Member Secretary of the Council.

 The Central Council shall meet as and when essential, but at least one of the meetings of the Central Council shall be held at a time and place to be decided by the Chairman whenever he deems fit.Copyright 2022 – Helpline Law - HLL001

 The offence in which the police suo motu takes cognizance of a crime and does